 Often times a qualified plan advisor will also be knowledgeable about Non-Qualified plans.
 These plans are designed to be discriminatory and should complement your qualified plan by providing added benefits for your key employees and owners.

 OK, your fees are good, your plan is optimized, but are you meeting your responsibilities of providing your participants with adequate education about the plan?
-Once again, the advisor can help guide you to meeting your responsibilities.
+Once again, the plan advisor can help guide you to meeting your responsibilities.

-Lastly, how do you know if your advisor is properly qualified to assist you with dispensing your fiduciary responsibilities?
+Lastly, how do you know if your plan advisor is properly qualified to assist you with dispensing your fiduciary responsibilities?
 Here are some general questions to ask.

 - How many retirement plans do they provide guidance for?
 If the answer is a few, they may lack the focus and experience.
 Conversely, if they assist many plans, it is likely a focus of their practice.

 - Have they earned a professional designation that assists in this area of specialty?
 Examples include the Accredited Investment Fiduciary (AIF®) and Certified Plan Fiduciary Advisor (CPFA).

 - Do they use analytical tools to benchmark the investment fees and performance?

 - Do they belong to a professional association that provides ongoing education and regulatory updates.
 Examples here may include the National Association of Plan Advisors (NAPA) and the Society of Financial Services Professionals™ (SFSP).

 - Last but not least, request references to reach out to…..ideally to other plans that are similar in size (assets/employees).